NarendraVarma87/DSA/README.md

 # DSA

-The Basic algorithms (searching and sorting) Which are important for freshers to clear interviews.
+The Basic algorithms (searching and sorting) and java 8 features Which are important for freshers to clear interviews.